C3 Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Overview

-The land next to the school, which belongs to the municipality, is for rent.
-The Grade 8 students decide to make a request to plant a community garden and sell sprouts and produce at the market.
+The land next to the school belongs to the municipality and is available for rent.
+The Grade 8 students decide to make a request to the municipality to plant a community garden and sell fresh produce at the market.

-The students would like to raise enough money to pay for the costs associated with the purchase of hoodies for the entire student population of the school.
+The students would like to sell enough produce to purchase hoodies for the entire student population of the school.
 The total cost would be $10 000.

 Overall Expectations Specific Expectations